ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Android/Custom Widget/_index.md

 ## Introduction

-Beagle already has **basic widgets** that you can use to create components interface of your server-driven application.
+Beagle already has **basic widgets** you can use to create interface components of your server-driven application.

 However, your application may need more customized components \(Custom Views\), and to make them 'visible' to Beagle, you have to create a customized widget.
 You can create many new components you want, since it **makes your application's Views, 'visible' to Beagle**.